vinyl5200/vinyl5200/README.md

 <h3 align="left">About Me:</h3>
 <p>
-🎓 Pursuing a Master’s in Computer Science & Engineering at IIT Guwahati.
+🎓 Completed Master’s in Computer Science & Engineering at IIT Guwahati.

-💻 Software Engineer with a passion for technology.
+💻 Software Developement Engineer with a passion for technology.

 🚀 Focused on developing scalable, high-performance software.